emilytires/RECOMMENDATION_SYSTEMS/README.md

   4. Single Value Decompositon

   Matrix decomposition is a powerful technique to find the hidden structure behind the data.
 SVD, PCA, NMF,etc.,are popular decomposition models.
-So it can be used for recommendation systems.
+It can be used for recommendation systems.

+  Surprise is a Python scikit for building and analyzing recommender systems that deal with explicit rating data